lozandier/web.dev/src/site/content/en/learn/css/media-queries/index.md

 {% endCompareCaption %}
 {% endCompare %}

-This is because while great care is taken by browsers to assume a user is querying all possible media types when they don't explicitly specific a media type with their media queries to make specifying a media type *conditonally* optional, a media query can't be written in a way that suggests the media type part of a media query is *completely* optional.
+This is because while great care is taken by browsers to assume a user is querying all possible media types when they don't explicitly specific a media type with their media queries to make specifying a media type *conditionally* optional, a media query can't be written in a way that suggests the media type part of a media query is *completely* optional.

 This particular nuance with how a media type and one or more media features are represented in a particular media query make it easier to parse media queries leveraging the `not` query modifier keyword.
 In particular, this convention with the use of a media type and one or more media features helps ensure it can be consistently understood that an entire media query is negated with the use of `not` and not just the media type if `or` was immediately allowed to follow one right before zero or more media features.